Genki Yamada

-Genki Yamada (山田 元気, Yamada Genki) is a Japanese football player who plays as a goalkeeper for J2 League club Blaublitz Akita.
+Genki Yamada (山田 元気, Yamada Genki) is a Japanese professional footballer who plays as a goalkeeper for club Blaublitz Akita.

 Career

 On 27 December 2016, Yamada was announced at Renofa Yamaguchi on a one year loan.

 On 14 December 2018, Yamada was announced at Renofa Yamaguchi on a permanent transfer.
 On 26 December 2020, the club announced that he had extended his contract for the 2021 season, and that he had undergone surgery after getting injured.

 On 14 December 2022, Yamada was announced at Blaublitz Akita on a permanent transfer.

 International career

 On 14 December 2015, Yamada was part of a 50-player provisional squad for the AFC U-23 Championship Qatar 2016.